 Direct and guided instruction is well-suited to how the brain learns (that is, through chunking, modeling, scaffolding, retrieval practice, and spaced repetition) and it provides a coherent and consistent framework through which to produce mastery learning.

 For example, research-validated grade and subject-specific video tutorials (for example, Khan Academy) that use direct, explicit, scaffolded instruction can help reteach and reinforce previously taught concepts and thereby reinforce long-term memory.
 Video-based learning, as with other learning methods, is not a substitute for an excellent teacher but it can serve as a useful complement to teacher-led instruction (for example, video tutorials assigned as homework to reinforce instructor-taught concepts).

 Thus, one of the main roles of the teacher is to guide and direct the social learning process – to help motivate students to want to learn and move them toward becoming more self-regulated, master learners.
 This entails helping students become more self-responsible for doing the work of learning as well as creating the right learning environment where they are guided by a high-quality teacher.
 Again, this is no small task.

 The nature of education

-This is one reason why the school model (where the student attends classes for several hours a day and does most of his/her work in the classroom) and the higher education model (where the student attends classes for a few hours a day and does most of his/her work outside of the classroom) are different.
-In essence, the models are flipped to a large degree to reflect the different stages of student learning and human development.
-Thus, we should not conflate the basic education model with the higher education model.
+Furthermore, this is one reason why the school model (where the student attends classes for several hours a day and does most of his/her work in the classroom under the guidance of a skilled teacher) and the higher education model (where the student attends classes for a few hours a day and does most of his/her work outside of the classroom in a more self-regulated way) are fundamentally different in how they are structured.

 Blessinger, P. (2020).
 Making sense of pedagogy.
 Higher Education Tomorrow.
 Volume 7, Article 3. https://www.patrickblessinger.com/making-sense-of-pedagogy